SocialGouv/helm-charts/charts/vaultwarden/README.md

 ## Author

-This Helm chart was created and maintained by [Lester Guerzon](https://blog.pidnull.io).
+This Helm chart was originally created by [Lester Guerzon](https://blog.pidnull.io).

 ### Credits